taboola/taboola-ios-js/README.md

 `TaboolaJS` SDK integration allows app developers to show Taboola widgets within their own webviews side-to-side with other content from the app.

-If you already have a Taboola plain JS widget implemented, you can easily migrate the TaboolaJS and gain the full benefits of using the SDK. the changes required are minimal.
+If you already have a Taboola plain JS widget implemented, you can easily migrate the TaboolaJS and gain the full benefits of using the SDK.
+The changes required are minimal.
 Please refer to section 2 [Migrating from Taboola plain JS integration](#2-migrating-from-taboola-plain-js-integration) for more details about how to migrate.

 If you are implementing a new Taboola integration in your app, `TaboolaJS` should be fast and easy to implement, and will give you the benefits of both HTML/JS and native.